6 Minute Read

 Home Runs and Cheers - Suplizio Field

-Community Fireworks Over Lincoln Park — Best Blanket & Lawn Seating
+Community Fireworks Over Lincoln Park — Best Blanket & Lawn Seating (July 4, 2026)

-While Jackalopes games are always fun, you don’t need to be at the stadium to see the fireworks.
+While Razorback Suckers games are always fun, you don’t need to be at the stadium to see the fireworks.
 Bring a blanket or chairs to Lincoln Park to lounge on the grass for a stellar view of the sky.
 Since Lincoln Park is right next to the stadium, fireworks will be exploding directly overhead.
 All you have to do is lean back, relax, and shout out oohs and ahhs!

 Family-Friendly Fourth — Lincoln Park Pool & Outdoor Activities

 The surrounding Lincoln Park area is a hub of activity throughout the day.
 Pack a picnic, bring yard games, or simply lounge in the shade under majestic trees.
-Kids can enjoy the playground, skate park, and wide-open green spaces.
+Kids can enjoy the playground and wide-open green spaces.
 It’s a perfect spot to spend the afternoon before heading over to Suplizio Field for a baseball game or relaxing on the lawn to watch the evening fireworks light up the sky.

-Thursday (July 10) Downtown Market on Main Farmer’s Market — Live Music, Food & Vendors
+Thursday Downtown Market on Main Farmer’s Market — Live Music, Food & Vendors (July 9 - September 24, 2026)

 Photo by: Greg Gnesios